Latex diagonal dots are the sum of three dots located along the diagonal. This diagonal dots symbol is represented by the \ddots command.

 Inverse diagonal dots

-Inverse diagonal dots are located in a diagonal direction from south-west to north-east.
+Inverse diagonal dots are located in a diagonal direction from southwest to northeast.

 Latex has more than one command and method to represent this inverse diagonal dots symbol.

-Package | Command |
+Package | command |

 MySymbol | \udots |